DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 me her videos were ‘sometimes almost too personal, to a point where it might only make sense to me and a few select initiated’.
 Some tried to find ways to use their videoblogging skills to generate income in tangential ways.
-For instance, another videoblogger, Adam Quirk, told me ‘I don't think videoblogging itself will ever pay the bills, but I think I can find ways to make money through other projects related to it, such as creating video ads for other companies, or selling products through
+Another videoblogger, Adam Quirk, told me ‘I don't think videoblogging itself will ever pay the bills, but I think I can find ways to make money through other projects related to it, such as creating video ads for other companies, or selling products through